Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 ### Block reading thread pool size

-The `alluxio.worker.network.block.reader.threads.max` property configures the maximum number of threads used to handle block read request.
+The `alluxio.worker.network.block.reader.threads.max` property configures the maximum number of threads used to handle block read requests.
 This value should be increased if you are getting connection refused error while reading files.

 ### Async block caching